 Running along the wall of the old palace is an ornate doorway.
 It leads to part of Patan Museum.
-There's a 400 rupee fee to enter and it also give you access to Mul Chowk and Sundari Chowk.
+If you enter it will also give you access to Mul Chowk and Sundari Chowk.

 Damaged during the earthquake renovation is nearly complete.
+Today it's often used as a restoration area by artisans.
 The courtyard was built in 1666 and is known as

 the heart of Durbar Square.
 It is now quite plain